manticorevault/agentique/README.md

 Returns up to 24 popular skills, ranked by stars then relevance score.
 Results are assembled by fanning out ~12 parallel queries across popular categories (web scraping, email, data analysis, etc.), deduplicating by skill ID, and caching the merged list for 1 hour.

-Displayed in the Browse Skills tab when the search box is empty.
+Displayed on the home screen skill shelf and in the Browse Skills tab when the search box is empty.

 **Response:** `{ "results": SkillSearchResult[], "query": "" }`